Authentic Lessons for 21st Century Learning

 20 Minute(s)

-Call on pairs to volunteer their reasoning for each colonist's scenario, starting with the scenario of Colonist A. Each scenario is also displayed on slides 13 through 20.
-Some pairs may differ in their answers for the same colonist, so allow for discussion of differing viewpoints and rationales.
-Note: A teacher answer key is provided but allow for any reasoning that demonstrates understanding of the topic.
+Invite pairs to share their reasoning for each scenario, starting with the scenario of Colonist A. Each scenario is also displayed on slides 13 through 20.
+Some pairs may have different answers for the same scenario, so encourage a discussion of different perspectives.

 Evaluate